 On this page

 Gitelman syndrome is inherited in an autosomal recessive manner.
-This means that to be affected, a person must have a mutation in both copies of the disease-causing gene in each cell have a mutation.
-The parents of an affected individual each carry one mutated copy of the disease-causing gene and are referred to as a carrier.
+This means that to be affected, a person must have a mutation in both copies of the responsible gene in each cell.
+The parents of an affected person usually each carry one mutated copy of the gene and are referred to as a carrier.
 Carriers of an autosomal recessive condition typically do not show signs or symptoms of the condition.
 When two carriers of an autosomal recessive condition have children, each child has a 25% (1 in 4) risk to have the condition, a 50% (1 in 2) risk to be a carrier like each of the parents, and a 25% chance to not have the condition and not be a carrier.

 Last updated: 7/11/2016